 Dealer Reserve

-Dealer reserve (also called finance reserve or dealer participation) is the profit a dealership earns from marking up a customer's interest rate above the rate a lender offers to the dealership.
-For example, if a bank offers to finance a deal at 5% (the "buy rate"), and the F&I manager presents the customer with a 7% rate, the 2% difference over the life of the loan is paid to the dealership as dealer reserve.
-Reserve is a significant component of back-end gross for dealerships with strong F&I penetration.
-Consumer finance regulations have increased scrutiny of dealer reserve practices in recent years.
+Dealer reserve — also called finance reserve or dealer participation — is the profit a dealership earns by marking up the interest rate on a customer's auto loan above the rate offered by the lending institution.
+The lender offers the dealership a “buy rate” (the wholesale rate), and the F&I manager presents the customer with a higher “sell rate.”
+The difference between the two rates, calculated over the life of the loan, is paid to the dealership as dealer reserve income.

 Related terms